dcspaul/HaskellSF/ReadMe.md

 hsf is compiler which implements the formal semantics of the core [SmartFrog](http://smartfrog.org) configuration language. hsf is a Haskell implementation which is intended to be compatible with the [Scala implementation](https://github.com/herry13/smartfrog-lang/blob/master/README.md) sfparser.
 The output can be compared with the output of sfparser to validate the semantics and the implementations.

-The current version does not support #include or ``placement''.
+The current version does not support ``placement''.

 ### Compiling SmartFrog files